unalignedcoder/toggle-hotspot/README.md

 ✔ **Task Scheduler Ready** - Perfect for automated startup/scheduled activation
 ✔ **Comprehensive Logging** - Detailed logs for troubleshooting
 ✔ **User-Friendly** - Remembers your adapter selection
-✔ **Comodo Firewall Compatible** - Includes WiFi reset functionality
+✔ **Firewall Compatible** - Includes WiFi reset functionality, for compatibility with firewalls such as Comodo

 ## Usage